tudelft3d/val3dity/docs/faq.rst

 Where can I get files containing ``gml:Solids`` or ``gml:CompositeSolid``?
 --------------------------------------------------------------------------
 In the folder ``/data/`` of the `GitHub repository of val3dity <https://github.com/tudelft3d/val3dity>`_ there are many examples of files containing different primitives, and in different formats.
-Also, on the `official CityGML website <https://www.citygml.org/samplefiles/>`_ there are a few files with 3D buildings, and all the `known publicly available 3D cities are listed too <https://www.citygml.org/3dcities/>`_.